collaide/repository-manager/README.md

 end
 ```

 You are not limited to the User model.
-You can use RepositoryManager in any other model and use it in serveral different models.
+You can use RepositoryManager in any other model and use it in several different models.
 If you have Groups and Houses in your application and you want to exchange `repo_items` as if they were the same, just add `has_repository` to each one and you will be able to sharing `repo_files`/`repo_folders` groups-groups, groups-users, users-groups and users-users.
 Of course, you can extend it for as many classes as you need.

 Example: